Gregg Hansford: Death

 While competing in a Supertouring race in 1995 at Phillip Island, Hansford's Ford Mondeo slid off the track and hit a tyre wall at high speed.
 The car bounced back onto the track where he was hit by Mark Adderton's Peugeot 405 at over 200 km/h.
 Hansford died moments after the impact.
 At the time of his death, his youngest son Harrison, born to model Carolyn Donovan, was only 8 months old.

-In 2007, Hansford's older sons from his marriage to Julie-Anne, Ryan and Rhys had made their first steps into a motor racing career and Ryan presently (2013) competes in V8 Utes.
-Ryan previously competed in the Australian Mini Challenge.
+In 2007, Hansford's older sons from his marriage to Julie-Anne, Ryan and Rhys had made their first steps into a motor racing career and Ryan presently (2025) competes in Touring Car Masters.
+Ryan previously competed in the Australian Mini Challenge and V8 Ute Racing Series.

 Hansford is buried in Brisbane's Pinnaroo Lawn Cemetery.